Theoretical Foundations of Conformal Prediction: CV+ and jackknife+

 Cross-validation refers to a genre of classical methods for estimating predictive error.
 Given a training set of $n$ data points, $\cD_n = ((X_i,Y_i))_{i\in[n]}$, the cross-validation procedure for constructing a prediction interval can be implemented as follows. \begin{enumerate} \item Split the training dataset $\cD_n$ into $K$ disjoint folds, via a partition $[n] = I_1\cup\ldots\cup I_K$. \item For each fold $k \in [K]$, fit the model $\hf_{-I_k} = \cA(\cD_{[n]\setminus I_k})$, where $\cD_{[n]\setminus I_k} = ((X_i,Y_i))_{i\in[n]\setminus I_k}$ denotes the training set with $k$th fold $I_k$ held out. \item For each data point $i\in[n]$, compute $S_i = |Y_i - \hf_{-I_{k(i)}}(X_i)|$, where $k(i)$ is the fold of the $i$th data point (i.e., the value $k$ such that $i\in I_k$). \item Compute the margin of error, $\hat{q}_{\rm CV} = \quantile\left(S_1,\dots,S_n;1-\alpha\right)$. \item Refit the model on the full dataset, $\hf=\cA(\cD_n)$, and output the prediction interval

-\end{enumerate} The reason cross-validation works well in practice is that the residuals $S_i$ are approximately unbiased estimates of the error of the fully trained model $\hf$, because the data point $(X_i,Y_i)$, was not used in training the model $\hf_{-I_{k(i)}}$.
+\end{enumerate} The reason cross-validation works well in practice is that the residuals $S_i$ have approximately the same distribution as the residuals of the fully trained model $\hf$ on new data, because the data point $(X_i,Y_i)$, was not used in training the model $\hf_{-I_{k(i)}}$.
 When $K=n$, this algorithm is sometimes called the jackknife, or, leave-one-out cross-validation.

 Although the CV algorithm above is well-motivated, it does not have an assumption-free guarantee of coverage.
-To see why, consider the following failure case: \begin{example} Suppose that our regression algorithm $\cA$ is the following: given a dataset $\cD$, to fit the model $\hf=\cA(\cD)$, if $\cD$ has an even number of data points then we return the constant model $\hf(x)= 0$, while if $\cD$ has an odd number of data points then we instead return $\hf(x)= 1$.
+To see why, consider the following failure case: \begin{example}[Failure of predictive coverage for CV] Suppose that our regression algorithm $\cA$ is the following: given a dataset $\cD$, to fit the model $\hf=\cA(\cD)$, if $\cD$ has an even number of data points then we return the constant model $\hf(x)= 0$, while if $\cD$ has an odd number of data points then we instead return $\hf(x)= 1$.